Abibubble/milestone2-harry-potter-quiz/README.md

 ##### Questions needs to be randomised and drawn from a large bank of available questions.
 * There are 10 questions available for each of the 4 houses, giving a question pool of 40 possible questions.
 * The question set is fully randomised, without allowing questions to be repeated.

+##### It must be easy to see how much time the user has left to complete the quiz.
+* Underneath the answer boxes is a timer.
+It's positioned next to the progress bar and the score counter, which makes it very easy to spot.

 ##### Manouvering around the site needs to be straightforward.
 * On every page, there is a button to take the user to Home, Instructions, and to toggle the audio.